awsdocs/amazon-rds-user-guide/doc_source/Appendix.OracleCharacterSets.md

 + AL16UTF16 \(default\)
 + UTF8

-You can specify either of these values with the `--nchar-character-set-name` parameter of the AWS CLI [create\-db\-instance](https://docs.aws.amazon.com/cli/latest/reference/rds/create-db-instance.html) command or with the `NcharCharacterSetName` parameter of the Amazon RDS API [CreateDBInstance](https://docs.aws.amazon.com/AmazonRDS/latest/APIReference/API_CreateDBInstance.html) operation\.
+You can specify either value with the `--nchar-character-set-name` parameter of the [create\-db\-instance](https://awscli.amazonaws.com/v2/documentation/api/latest/reference/rds/create-db-instance.html) command \(AWS CLI version 2 only\)\.
+If you use the Amazon RDS API, specify the `NcharCharacterSetName` parameter of [CreateDBInstance](https://docs.aws.amazon.com/AmazonRDS/latest/APIReference/API_CreateDBInstance.html) operation\.
 You can't change the national character set after you create the database\.

 For more information about Unicode in Oracle databases, see [Supporting multilingual databases with unicode](https://docs.oracle.com/en/database/oracle/oracle-database/19/nlspg/supporting-multilingual-databases-with-unicode.html) in the Oracle documentation\.